The Other “Covid-19”

-What are SMART goals?
+What Are SMART Goals?

 Goals that are specific

-When setting a health and nutrition goal, the first factor is that it needs to be specific.
-Planning to “lose weight” is too vague.
-A specific goal could to reach a healthy body weight by the beginning of the summer.
-The key components that make a weight loss goal specific are deciding how much weight you want to lose, in what period of time and how do you want to do it.
-People often find this difficult to do on their own because they don’t know the various options involved and whether it’s realistic.
-More on that below.
+The challenge is, in order to set a specific weight-loss goal, one first needs to decide (1) how much weight they want to lose, (2) in what period of time, and (3) how they want to do it.
+People often find this difficult to do on their own because they don’t know the various options involved and whether or not it is realistic.

 Goals that are measurable